 Once the warp was on, it wove very quickly with a wonderful tabby rhythm, even with two shuttles for the color-and-weave pattern.
 I don’t weave a lot of tabby, preferring structural patterns, but I had fun with this.
 The color-and-weave houndstooth check with the tweed and black held my interest and made a nice subtle patterns for both scarves.
 I let my husband choose his favorite, which was the one with only a block of the color-and-weave on each end.
 The other is houndstooth all over except for black ends.
 It’s headed for the sutherland studio in Asheville, where I am headed this week.

 I added a picture of the scarves before I cut them from the loom.
-The extensions from the apron rod let me weave until the knots were within inches of the heddles, a little trick I learned while working on the COE Level I sam004ples.
+The extensions from the apron rod let me weave until the knots were within inches of the heddles, a little trick I learned while working on the COE Level I samples.
 Multiple times, I ran a little short of warp when what were supposed to be final samples became more practice samples.

 I also have a tendency to estimate warp length a little tight.
 Blame my mother.
 During our trips to the fabric store, she always looked at the fabric requirements on the back of the pattern and declared, “We don’t need that much.”
 As I recall, she never ran short of fabric, but she did do some very creative pattern layouts.